docksal/docksal/docs/advanced/cron.md

 ## Configuring Cron

 Cron can be started within a project by creating a `crontab` file within the projects `.docksal/etc/services/cli` folder.
-Once that file has been created the `cli` container should be restarted `fin restart cli` and cron should be initialized.
+Once that file has been created, the `cli` container should be restarted by running `fin restart cli` and cron should be initialized.
-Additionally the `fin cron reload` command can also be ran to reload and initialize the cron file.
+Additionally, the `fin cron reload` command can also be run to reload and initialize the cron file.
 The same command can be used if there are changes within the cron file and the file needs to be reloaded.